aarondh-zz/wunderlist-skill/README.md

 Manage your wunderlist tasks

 ## Examples
- - "What is on my list today?"
+ - "What are my wonder lists"
+ - "List my wonder lists"
- - "What are my to do's?"
+ - "List my lists"
- - "What are my tasks"
+ - "What are my lists"
+ - "Wonder list"

 ## Credits